Varda003/Snake-Pursuit/README.md

 - Random generation of food on the screen
 - Increasing difficulty as the snake grows longer

+## Demo

+Check out the live demo of the project [here](https://preeminent-truffle-7e7219.netlify.app/).

 ## Installation

 1. Make sure you have Python installed.
-You can download it from [python.org](https://www.python.org/downloads/).
+You can download it from [Python's official website](https://www.python.org/downloads/).
 2. Install the Pygame library by running the following command:
     ```bash
     pip install pygame